cse110-fa21-group23/cse110-fa21-group23/source/doc.md

       - Added function for clear checkboxes button and updated it on RecipePage.
       - Removed id for clear-checkboxes button - don't think it is necsessary.
       - Updated functions for tap mode and bookmark.

+    Name: Suditi Bhatt
+    -File edited: recipte-template.html, recipe-template.css
+    -Notes:
+        - Fixing clear checkboxes button.
+        - Added the id for clear-checkboxes back for now to recenter it.